 Funding Your Global Social Emotional Learning (SEL) Program

 So you want to bring Social Emotional Learning (SEL) into your classroom in an exciting, global way.
 And you don’t know how to pay for it yet.
 Don’t fret!
 You’re in the right place!
-Let’s get funding for your SEL program, in a time when we all know just how important SEL really is for students, teachers, parents, and all of us humans.
+Let’s get SEL funding together, in a time when we all know just how important SEL really is for students, teachers, parents, and all of us humans.

 Here are ideas teachers and school leaders in our community have tried and tested on the journey to get funding for BetterWorldEd.org’s Social Emotional Learning resources.
 Depending on your situation, one of these might be the perfect approach to find funding for your new favorite SEL program.
 Social Emotional Learning is for every learner.

-Create a fundraiser for your classroom on Facebook
+Create an SEL funding fundraiser for your classroom on Facebook

 If you are looking for a quick way to set up a fundraiser and don’t have the capacity to mobilize your network through a crowdfunding site, utilize a popular social media network instead: Facebook.
 You have the option to set up a fundraiser for a nonprofit or for personal causes, and Social Emotional Learning (SEL) is a personal cause that you truly believe in, right?
 So why not get started today!
 You can have your fundraiser up and ready to share in minutes.
 Yes, minutes.